British Longhair cat

 - The British Longhair loves food, but because of its low level of activity, the food should be rationed.
 Too many treats will cause obesity.
 It concerns mostly castrated males and individuals living only in a flat.

-- High weight of the British Longhair should be the result of developed muscle structure, and not increased fat level.
+- The high weight of the British Longhair should be the result of developed muscle structure, and not increased fat level.